 Lay the piece of two hexagons you just sewed on the table and place the third hexagon patch on top of top one, right sides together.
 Sew the third hexagon to the piece of two hexagons starting at the dot marked Start and stopping at the Perfect Piecer mark indicated as Stop.
 Backstitch as described above.

 Remove from the machine and clip your threads.

 Now you are ready to sew the last seam to make a piece of three hexagons.
 Line up your third hexagon with the hexagon you didn’t sew a minute ago.

 Pin.
 I put the pin in a place closer to the stop mark, so I can fit the sewing machine foot on the Perfect Piecer Start mark.

 Nota bene: I don’t normally pin small hexagons, but when I am sewing the last seam it is useful.

 The second hexagon will be kind of rolled up.
 Just keep it out of the way of the needle.
 You don’t want to sew it to the underside of the other hexagons.

-I keep my pieces on the design wall as I sew them in order to keep them in order.
+I keep my pieces on the design wall (you can also use a sandpaper board) as I sew them in order to keep them in order.

 Nota bene: It is useful to have a digital camera handy and take a photo of your layout in case of confusion while sewing.
-You can also number your patches with numbered pins or Post-it notes.
+You can also number your patches.

 More on sewing hexagons can be found in a previous post.